hackerone/observable-web/presentations/webdevcon/notes.md

     });
 });
 ```
-and that would complete our feature.
+and that would complete our feature. the code works, does what we wanted it to do.

+Ok, now, is that good code? would you be happy if you were left with that code to maintain?

+I wouldn't mind maintaining that actually.
+That code is simple,
+easy to read.

 ### We're done
-let's get our code peer reviewed, do some refactoring, write some unit test, some functional test
+let's get our code peer reviewed,
+do some refactoring,
+write some tests.
-and ship it to production!
+Ship it to production!
-and that feature is done!
+That feature is done!

-we'll never ever have to go back to that code again forever.
+We'll never ever have to go back to that code again forever.

 I wish things were like that!

 ### Website is never done!
 But Wait! a website is never done!

+We launched this feature.
-So, we launch this feature.
-A Simple one, but very useful to the users.
+A Simple one, but useful to the users.

-The next i receive an email from one of my colleagues, it read,  "Love the new auto suggest feature you guys have launched.
+The next day i receive an email from one of my colleagues,
+it read,  "Love the new auto suggest feature you guys have launched.
 But it acts a bit wierd sometimes.
-Could you please fix it?"
+Could you please check?"

-It's great that he likes the feature, but it acts a bit weird some times. hmm, that wasn't very informative.
+It's great that he likes the feature,
+but it acts a bit weird some times.
+hmm, that wasn't very informative, is it?.

 So, I thought before i get back to him asking for more information,
+let me do some sanity check,
-let me check it manually once, just to make sure there's isn't anything obvious that we missed or the automated tests missed.
+just to make sure there's isn't anything obvious that we missed
+or the tests have missed.
-i opened up my shiny new mac, tested across different browser it worked on all the browsers, even the old ones using VMs,
+i opened up my shiny mac,
+tested across different browser it worked on all the browsers,
-but it was working fine
+it was working fine
+even in the old ones

-So i emailed him back saying, i tested it on most browsers and couldn't find any issue,
+So i emailed him back saying,
+i tested it on most browsers and couldn't find any issue,
-could you give me some more information on the issue? like what was happening, the browser version, some screenshots may be.
+could you give me some more information on the issue?
+like what was happening,
+the browser version,
+some screenshots may be.

 That's enough information for us to get started.

+And then i got a reply,

+I was on the tube this morning,
+i was trying to search for a book,
+i typed 5 letters and it showed me the exact book i wanted,
+but when i tried to click on it,
+the results changed quickly,
+which wasn't that relevent.
+I had to press backspace and the same letter again to get to the book,
+but it worked the second time.
+The same issue happened a few times during my journey
+I'm on iphone 5S,
+not sure how to check the browser version.
+I can't seem to reproduce the issue now though,
+seemed to have fixed itself!

+we all love the issue that fixes itself.

+That reply provided more information.

 ### user on mobile
 we have an extended use case
-a user who is on the tube as the Londoners call it or a Metro as the rest of the world call it.
+a user who is on the tube as the Londoners call it or a Metro as the most of the world call it.
 he's on mobile network connection,
-he's on his way to work,
+trying to find a book,
+using the feature we just launched.

+### Consider

-What should we consider for this use case?
+What kind of issues should we consider for this use case?

-- network might be slow
+- network might be slow, depending on the type of connection he's on.
-- network might be unstable, some network requests might fail
+- network might be unstable, since he's on a train and moving, some network requests might fail
-- network cost
+- network cost, there's going to be a network cost.
 - mobile phone  might be slow or low on memory

-We would want to cater for that user as well, so let's improve our feature to accomodate this specific use case
+We would want to cater for that user as well,
+so let's improve our feature to accomodate this specific use case

 ### make it better
 how could we improve?
+- reduce the number of requests we make, that'll be quite useful especially in terms of bandwidth, and data costs.
-- add some debounce logic [100ms]
+we can  add some debounce logic [100ms]
-in this case, let's say we query the server only when the user stops typing for about 100 milliseconds, to save some bandwidth.
+in this case, let's say we query the server
+only when the user stops typing for about 100 milliseconds
+- remove duplicate requests
+you don't want to make a duplicate request to the server.
 - avoid race conditions, make sure we show the results for the latest value in the search box.
+this will address the issue my colleague faced.

 ### one at a time
 let's deal with the improvements one at a time.